-When I started the study, I made a sign and hung it over my desk.
+When Jack Mankin started the study, he hung a sign over his desk.
 It read "Have no preconceived theory, report only what you observe."
-To make sure I correctly identified a players swing mechanics, I charted 15 swings (at good pitches to hit) of each player over a two year period.
-I then devised a system whereby I could identify players according to the characteristics of their mechanics.
-I used 39 different mechanical characteristics and developed 12 swing classifications that players fit into.
+To make sure he correctly identified a players swing mechanics, he charted 15 swings (at good pitches to hit) of each player over a several year period.
+He then devised a system whereby he could identify players according to the characteristics of their mechanics.
+He used 39 different mechanical characteristics and developed 12 swing classifications that players fit into.
 It was truly amazing how close the performance stats were for players with the same classification.
-There was other very interesting findings I made during the charting phase of the research and I will discuss them with you when those subjects arise.
+There was other very interesting finding he made during the research and he will discuss them with you on the website when those subjects arise.

 To me, one of the most important findings to come from the research was that a player's swing mechanics was far more important in determining batting potential than the player's athletic abilities.
 I discovered that whenever a hitter went into a batting slump, there would be a notable change in his mechanics and he was just performing according to his new swing classification.

 Over the last several years, Jack spent a lot of time developing methods to overcoming old muscle memories (long stride, weight shift and extension) and how to teach the rotational mechanics, a circular hand path and torque, which are used by the great hitter in the game today.
 He has also focused much of his time on designing batting aids that promote the correct swing mechanics.

 If you have a question about the techniques or products on BatSpeed.com, feel free to use the contact us link.